DioNizzio/ParryAndStrike/README.md

-# SeriousGame
+# Parry&Strike
 This game is a strategic 2D game designed to teach players the fundamental principles and techniques of longsword dueling in HEMA.
 The players will assume the role of duelists, challenging a bot, using skills representing various longsword moves, guards and stances.
 The objective is to defeat the bot in a simulated duel while learning how to use said principles and techniques.
+Try to predict the opponents movements and reach 12 hit points to win the duel.